-Changes in College of Graduate and Professional Programs Policies and Programs
+Changes to Policies and Programs of the College of Graduate and Professional Programs

 The graduate degree requirements found in this catalog set the minimum standards acceptable by the JMU College of Graduate and Professional Programs.
 The university endeavors to provide note of any change, through the advising process, or through other means of communications; however, it is the responsibility of each individual student to become and remain aware of all applicable requirements and provisions that may apply to the student.